nmattei/cmps3160/_projects/FinalTutorial.md

 ## Deliverable 2: Final Tutorial

-In general, the tutorial should contain at least 1500 words of prose and 150 lines of (nonpadded, legitimate) Python code, along with appropriate documentation, visualization, and links to any external information that might help the reader.
+In general, the tutorial should contain at least 1500 words of prose and 150 lines of (non-padded, legitimate) Python code, along with appropriate documentation, visualization, and links to any external information that might help the reader.
+The big difference between Milestone 2 and the final is the inclusion of your model and testing -- your final notebook should clearly identify the model and then use that model to support conclusions and inform the construction of the rest of the notebook.

 ### Scoring Rubric (100 Points)
-* (10 Points) *Motivation*: Does the tutorial make the reader believe the topic is important (a) in general and (b) with respect to data science?
+* (5 Points) *Motivation*: Does the tutorial make the reader believe the topic is important (a) in general and (b) with respect to data science?
 Is there a clear, coherent argument for this at the beginning of the notebook?
+Is the model question well motivated.
-* (10 Points) *Understanding*: After reading the tutorial, does the reader understand the topic?
+* (5 Points) *Understanding*: After reading the tutorial, does the reader understand the topic?
+* (5 Points) *Subjective Evaluation* If somebody linked to this tutorial from Hacker News, Reddit, Towards Data Science, or some other general interest website, would people actually read the whole thing?
+* (5 Points) *Further Resources* Does the tutorial “call out” to other resources that would help the reader understand basic concepts, deep dive, related work, etc?
-* (10 Points) *Prose and Professionalism.* Does the prose in the Markdown portion of the .ipynb add to the reader’s understanding of the tutorial?
+* (15 Points) *Prose/Organization/Professionalism.* Does the prose in the Markdown portion of the .ipynb add to the reader’s understanding of the tutorial?
 Are the graphs labeled and clear?
 Is the writing clear and explained well.
-* (10 Points) *Organization/Professionalism*: Was the notebook clearly organized?
+Was the notebook clearly organized?
 Did you explain where your data came from, why the question was important, and what the outcomes are?
 There should be a section heading for each step of the Data Science LifeCycle.
 * (20 Points) *Data*: Is the data selected appropriate? is it loaded in a coherent way? clean and Tidy?
 Dtypes set? are there issues in the data and if so are they explained? is enough data present and if not, why not?
 Is the data manipulated properly and coherently?
 * (20 Points) *Code*: Does the code help solidify understanding, is it well documented, and does it include helpful examples?
 Is the code correct?
 Did you show that the results of intermediate steps are correct in the tutorial?
 Is there enough code to be complex enough to require a tutorial?
-* (10 Points) *Science.* Did you clearly explain why you performed the analyses you chose?
+* (20 Points) *Science/Model* Did you clearly explain why you built the model you chose?
 Did you adequately defend any assumptions you made?
 Does your analysis support your conclusions?
-* (5 Points) *Subjective Evaluation.* If somebody linked to this tutorial from Hacker News, Reddit, Towards Data Science, or some other general interest website, would people actually read the whole thing?
-* (5 Points) *Further Resources.* Does the tutorial “call out” to other resources that would help the reader understand basic concepts, deep dive, related work, etc?
+Is the model correct and follow proper data science techniques?

 | Full    |    Good |  Okay |   Lacking   |   Poor  | No Marks |
 | : ---- :| : ---- :| : ---- :| : ---- :| : ---- :| : ---- : |